shaack/teevi/README.md

 # Teevi

-Tired of installing 100 dependencies, just to run unit tests?
+Tired of installing 1000 dependencies, just to run unit tests?
 Teevi is the essence of unit testing in JavaScript.

-It allows unit testing of JavaScript without additional dependencies, right in your browser.
+It allows unit testing of JS without additional dependencies, right in your browser.
-Besides, Teevi has almost the same syntax as Mocha with Chai but is a hundred times smaller.
+Teevi has almost the same syntax as Mocha with Chai but is a hundred times smaller.

 Demo: [http://shaack.com/projekte/teevi/test/](http://shaack.com/projekte/teevi/test/)